vmware/build-tools-for-vmware-aria/docs/archive/doc/markdown/setup-workstation-maven.md

 - the vra 8.x data collection delay ("vrang.data.collection.delay.seconds") – (in seconds) the amount of time to way before running the import job.
 The vRA data collection usually takes around 10 minutes ( 600 seconds ) to complete.
 Defaults to no delay.

-You can set these as JVM Options as specified [here]( https://maven.apache.org/configure.html )
+You can set these as JVM Options as specified [here](https://maven.apache.org/configure.html).

 Timeouts can be set up to be used by the installer too using the following settings (in the environment properties file): http_connection_timeout - for the connection timeout (in seconds), default is 360 seconds (6 minutes)